Voltstro/VoltProjects/README.md

     yarn run build
     ```

+2. Update `appsettings.json` in both Builder and Server accordingly for what you need.

-2. Build the .NET projects using your IDE of choice, or `dotnet build` in the `src/` directory.
+3. Build the .NET projects using your IDE of choice, or `dotnet build` in the `src/` directory.

-3. Run Migrations on your Postgres database.
-To run migrations, execute the following command in `src/VoltProjects.Shared`.

-    ```
-    dotnet ef database update --connection "Host=localhost;Username=postgres;Password=<password>;Database=voltprojects"
-    ```
+4. Run either the Server or Builder project for it to migrate the database.
+You can close it once the DB has been migrated.

-4. Add Projects to build to the `project` and `project_version` tables, and the project's accompanying pre build command to `project_pre_build`.
+5. Add Projects to build to the `project` and `project_version` tables, and the project's accompanying pre build command to `project_pre_build`.
 An example for VoltRpc is provided below.

     ```sql
     INSERT INTO public.project